Shadowbrook Manor (2010)

 At the risk of handing in my gamer-card, this adventure seems almost too lethal.
 It is rarely unfair but there are encounters galore that could definitely lead to a TPK if the party is not unusually careful.
 A nerfed Banshee, a petrification trap in the door (albeit a masterfully telegraphed one credit where it is due), mirrors of opposition, cursed items and so on.
 The adventure is very generous with treasure so high lethality is an absolute necessity to offset that but how many adventures have a percentage chance of exploding if you fiddle with a bizarre device in the basement?
 There is a 12th level necromancer stuck in a jar of cookies that will magic jar your ass!
 Absolute Balls to the Walls!

 Other then the immense density of the thing, the adventure is a little annoying for not mentioning the prices of obviously valuable objects like silverware or paintings.
 In addition it introduces the Grue, a monster that only exists in magical darkness and has a 5% chance per turn of eating you (i.e Zork reference) but it never mentions it anywhere in the adventure.
 I feel this thing needed a little bit more editing.

 Pros: Pretty solid encounters.
 Unique magical shit.
 Lots of wacky weirdness going on.
 Basically Tegel Manor v2.

 Cons: Too dense.
 Deadly/Montyhaul.
 Needed more editing.
 Basically Tegel Manor v2.

 I’m vaguely reminded of The Stygian Garden of Abelia Prem, not in the sense that its also a manor based adventure but in the sense that while its good its a bit too simple to get worked up about it.
-Its just a more focused Tegel Manor with most of the chaff stripped out.
+Its just a more focused, more compact Tegel Manor with zero filler.
 The encounters are all really solid and if all you are looking for is that oldschool dungeoncrawl feeling then Shadowbrook Manor will probably not disappoint.
 It’s short, its dense, it’s pretty good, check it out if you are into that sort of shit.
 7 out of 10